Estimation beyond Missing (Completely) at Random

-\end{itemize} \end{thm} In both parts of Theorem~\ref{thm:one-dim-realisable-sample-mean-ub}, the first term in the bound reflects the error incurred in estimating the mean of a distribution $P$ belonging to either of the classes in~\eqref{eq:finite-moment-distribution} or~\eqref{eq:sub-weibull-distribution} based on a sample of size $\lceil n(1-\epsilon) \rceil$ from $\mathsf{MCAR}_{(q,P)}$.
+\end{itemize} \end{theorem} In both parts of Theorem~\ref{thm:one-dim-realisable-sample-mean-ub}, the first term in the bound reflects the error incurred in estimating the mean of a distribution $P$ belonging to either of the classes in~\eqref{eq:finite-moment-distribution} or~\eqref{eq:sub-weibull-distribution} based on a sample of size $\lceil n(1-\epsilon) \rceil$ from $\mathsf{MCAR}_{(q,P)}$.
 The second terms arise from the contamination present in distributions $R \in \mathcal{R}(P,\epsilon,q)$.
-When the \emph{effective contamination level} $\kappa \coloneqq \frac{\epsilon}{q(1-\epsilon)}$ is small in the sense that $\kappa \leq 1$, in both parts of the theorem, the error incurred from the contamination is at most of order $\sigma^2 \kappa^2$.
-This is a substantial improvement on the corresponding term in the lower bound in Theorem~\ref{thm:arbitrary-contamination-lb} over arbitrary (non-realisable) contaminations of $\mathcal{P}_{L^2}(\theta_0,\sigma)$, which is of order $\sigma^2\kappa$.
-On the other hand, when $\kappa > 1$, the contribution to the error from the contamination term depends on the tail behaviour of $P$: when $P \in \mathcal{P}_{L^r}(\theta_0,\sigma^2)$, it is at most of order $\sigma^2 \kappa^{2/r}$, whereas when $P \in \mathcal{P}_{\psi_r}(\theta_0,\sigma^2)$ the bound can be improved to order $\log^{2/r}(2+2\kappa)$.
+When the \emph{effective contamination level} $\kappa \coloneqq \frac{\epsilon}{q(1-\epsilon)}$ is small in the sense that $\kappa \leq 1$, in both parts of the theorem, the error incurred from the contamination is at most of order $\sigma^2 \kappa^2$, which turns out to be minimax optimal; see Theorem~\ref{thm:nonparametric-realisable-model-lb} below.
+Moreover, this rate is a substantial improvement on the corresponding term in the lower bound in Theorem~\ref{thm:arbitrary-contamination-lb} over arbitrary (non-realisable) contaminations of $\mathcal{P}_{L^2}(\theta_0,\sigma)$, which is of order $\sigma^2\kappa$.
+On the other hand, when $\kappa > 1$, the contribution to the error from the contamination term depends on the tail behaviour of $P$: when $P \in \mathcal{P}_{L^r}(\theta_0,\sigma^2)$, it is at most of order $\sigma^2 \kappa^{2/r}$, whereas when $P \in \mathcal{P}_{\psi_r}(\theta_0,\sigma^2)$ the bound can be improved to order $\sigma^2\log^{2/r}(2+2\kappa)$.
 Again, these bounds represent a stark contrast with the lower bound in the arbitrary contamination model setting of Theorem~\ref{thm:arbitrary-contamination-lb}, which is infinite in this regime.
-Finally, we remark that an attractive feature of the methods employed in Theorem~\ref{thm:one-dim-realisable-sample-mean-ub} is that they do no require knowledge of $\kappa$.
+Finally, we remark that an attractive feature of the methods employed in Theorem~\ref{thm:one-dim-realisable-sample-mean-ub} is that they do not require knowledge of $\kappa$.